 Keeping personal health records

-This is also a good time to decide who will lead your follow-up care.
+This is also a good time to talk with your doctor about who will lead your follow-up care.
 As mentioned above, some survivors continue to see their oncologist, while others transition back to the care of their family doctor or another health care professional.
 This decision depends on several factors, including the type and stage of cancer, side effects, health insurance rules, and your personal preferences.